 Types of Aid

-Manhattanville College has a long history of rewarding students for their academic accomplishments regardless of their financial needs.
+Manhattanville University has a long history of rewarding students for their academic accomplishments regardless of their financial needs.
 At the time an acceptance decision is rendered, students will be notified of merit award honors and additional scholarship opportunities for which they may qualify.

 Request Info Visit Campus Contact Financial Aid Net Price Calculator Student Employment